Best of times, worst of times

 The West’s COVID-19 calamity is producing a ripple effect as the Third World is increasingly drained of cash sent by its immigrants, many now with no source of income.

 Early on in my practice, I observed that that the blood of patients who grew up in sub-Saharan Africa commonly contained what for Europeans would be an abnormally high amount of gamma globulin, otherwise known as antibodies.
 I later learned this was a well-documented phenomenon.
-In essence, these patients had supercharged immune systems very likely fortified as a result of all the infectious challenges they’d faced along the way.
+In essence, these patients had supercharged immune systems, very likely fortified as a result of all the infectious challenges they’d faced along the way.
 Most people from developed nations faced no such challenges.

 What a wonderful paradox this would be, if it turns out that constant exposure to devastating diseases has kept Africans from suffering the full wrath of COVID-19.